Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Estimating P(A) Using a Semi-Markov Process

-The optimization problems in Eqs.~\eqref{eq:objective_upper_bi}-\eqref{eq:EVCS_cost} and Eqs.~\eqref{eq:tl_equivalent_ul}-\eqref{eq:tl_equivalent_sd} both require an estimation of insurance policy factors including $\mathbb{P}(A)$ as explained in Section~\ref{sec:up}.
-These factors can be parameterized using the current insurance industry practice and using the SMP, which accommodates non-exponential distributions of Markovian state transitions.
-We consider five states that represent cyberattacks on the EVCS and its recovery \cite{liu2019probabilistic, lau2020cybersecurity}: Good (G), Intrusion (I), Detection (D), Containment (C), and Failure (F).
-During normal operations, the EVCS is in state $G$.
-State $I$ indicates that the EVCS and/or its server are infected with malware (see our review of attack routes in \cite{acharya2020cybersecurity}).
-After the infection, the attack is either detected in state $D$, which returns the EVCS to state $G$ via state $C$, or remains undetected, which leads to the failure of the EVCS operation given by state $F$.
-Once the EVCS detects the attack, the EVCS contains the cause of the attack to avoid its spread at state $C$ before returning the EVCS to state $G$.
-Following the success of the attack at state $F$, the EVCS recovers to state $G$.
+The optimization problems in Eqs.~\eqref{eq:objective_upper_bi}-\eqref{eq:EVCS_cost} and Eqs.~\eqref{eq:tl_equivalent_ul}-\eqref{eq:tl_equivalent_sd} require estimation of insurance policy factors $\gamma$, $\kappa$, $r$, and $\mathbb{P}(A)$.
+While $\gamma$, $\kappa$, and $r$ can be chosen based on the current insurance industry practice (see \cite{fitch,romanosky2019content}), $\mathbb{P}(A)$ must be estimated.
+We use Markovian state transitions shown in Fig.~\ref{fig:mc} to estimate $\mathbb{P}(A)$.
+We consider five states that represent cyberattacks on the EVCS and recovery \cite{liu2019probabilistic, lau2020cybersecurity}: Good (G), Intrusion (I), Detection (D), Containment (C), and Failure (F).
+During normal operations, the EVCS is in state G. State I indicates that the EVCS and/or its server are infected malicious actions (see the attack routes in \cite{acharya2020cybersecurity} and threat analysis such as \cite{lee2015electric}).
+After the infection, the attack is either detected in state D, which returns the EVCS to state G via state C, or remains undetected, which causes failure of the EVCS operation given by state F. Once the EVCS detects the attack, it may contain the attack to avoid it from spreading at state C before returning the EVCS to state G. Following the success of the attack at state F, the EVCS recovers to state G.

+\begin{rem} Although states G, I, D, C and F are generic for any cyber-physical system, the data-driven state transitions are specific to EVCSs.
+For example, state I includes all malicious actions in EVCSs, e.g., phishing emails, SQL injections and password intrusion.
+Use of EVCS attack data in the SMP given in Fig.~\ref{fig:mc} makes it specific to cyberattacks on EVCSs. \end{rem}

 Let $\mathcal{S}=\{G, I, D, C, F \}$ be a state space of the Markov chain representing the effect of cyberattacks on the EVCS and let $X_n \in \mathcal{S}, ~ n \in \mathcal{N} =\{0,1,2,\ldots\}$ denote the states of the cyberattack after $n$ transitions in the Markov chain.
 The state transitions occur at jump times $T_n$.
 Thus, the SMP is a sequence of two-dimensional random variables $(X_n, T_n)$, where the attack states $G, I, D, C, \text{and}~F$ are stochastic over time.
 The SMP evolves over continuous time $t \in [T_n, T_{n+1})$ and is formalized as: